tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 * `df2.info()` shows that the index is a `DatetimeIndex`.

-* Plotting the `maple_syrup_sales` column automatically formats the x-axis as dates.
+* Plotting the `liquor_sales` column automatically formats the x-axis as dates.

 ![Images/datetime01.png](Images/datetime02.png)